An Experimentally Informed Continuum Grain Boundary Model: Introduction

 We also mention that in the elasticity of compatible phase transformations, this can be an appropriate mathematical model as well \cite{kohn1994surface}, with an important physical difference in interpretation: there the phases correspond to constant deformation/displacement gradients, whereas in our model, the `bulk' phases (i.e., excluding the narrow phase boundary `phases') correspond to constant rotation gradients, with the result that the work--conjugate quantities there (in the context of such a mathematical model) are forces and stresses, whereas in our case it is moments and couple--stresses.

 Kobayashi, Warren, and Carter \cite{kobayashi2000continuum} developed a two--dimensional (2--D) continuum grain boundary (KWC) model using two variables $\nabla \theta$ and $\eta$ (degree of crystallinity) to simulate grain growth by curvature--driven grain shrinkage and grain rotation mechanisms.
 It has been extended to three dimensions (3--D) where the grain boundary energy is defined on a five--dimensional misorientation, and inclination space \cite{admal2019three}.
-As argued in \cite{kobayashi2000continuum}, the KWC model is not adapted to handle non--convex grain boundary energy density functions, the latter being, arguably, the most natural way of representing the entire spectrum of measured grain boundary energies in polycrystalline materials.
-An important philosophical difference between our work and the KWC model is that we do not insist on single transition layer grain boundary solutions to be global minima of our energy functional, and our simulations - which require a somewhat careful numerical treatment of the term involving the non--convex energy density in the governing gradient--descent equation - show that such solutions, corresponding to local minima of the functional, persist over significant times and are stable to physically natural high wave--number, small amplitude perturbations.
+According to the viewpoint put forward in \mbox{\cite{kobayashi2000continuum}}, the earlier WCK model \mbox{\cite{warren1998phase}} is not adapted to handle non--convex grain boundary energy density functions for the reason that localized transition layers cannot be predicted as global minimizers of their energy.
+However, the type of model energy density function studied in WCK \mbox{\cite{warren1998phase}} is arguably, the most natural way of representing the entire spectrum of measured grain boundary energies in polycrystalline materials.
+An important philosophical difference between our work (with an energy density component similar in spirit to that in \mbox{\cite{warren1998phase}}), and the subsequent KWC and KWCL \mbox{\cite{Lobkovsky2001}} model is that we do not insist on single transition layer grain boundary solutions to be global minima of our energy functional and our simulations - which require a somewhat careful numerical treatment of the term involving the non--convex energy density in the governing gradient--descent equation - show that such solutions, corresponding to local minima of the functional, persist over significant times and are stable to physically natural high wave--number, small amplitude perturbations as shown in \mbox{\ref{appendix:a}}.

 In general, our experimental grain boundary energy density--informed model displays a high level of metastability in its solutions that may be physically interpreted as grain boundary equilibria.